CBD for Pets & People – What You Need To Know

 •The American Holistic Veterinary Medical Association (AHVMA) has members who incorporate medical cannabis into their practices or are often knowledgeable about its use.
 Look for a vet in your area here.

 •Consider your source and do your research as you would with any vitamin or supplement.
 Call the company and ask where the product comes from, how it’s being produced, and how they control the quality.
-In general, look for organic, locally-produced products when possible.
+We recommend products from Receptra Naturals, based in Colororado, who produces exceptionally high quality CBD products.

 CBD can be consumed in a number of ways.
 And because every body processes cannabinoids differently, how you consume it can be a very individual choice that might take some experimentation.
 CBD comes in many forms: topical, tincture, sub-lingual, capsules, inhalant, transdermal and edible.
 According to ProjectCBD, when choosing our method, we should consider these questions: